E-Government Act of 2002

 - select agencies to engage in pilot projects on data integration; and

-- iprove access for people with and without computers.
+- improve access for people with and without computers.

 Other provisions in Title II authorize agencies to award “share-in-savings” contracts under which contractors share in the savings achieved by agencies through the provision of technologies that improve or accelerate their work.
 Under these provisions, the executive branch is supposed to ensure, consistent with applicable law, that these contracts are operated according to sound fiscal policy and limit authorized waivers for funding of potential termination costs to appropriate circumstances so as to minimize the financial risk to the government.

 Title III is the Federal Information Security Management Act of 2002.
 It is very similar to Title X of the Homeland Security Act of 2002, also known as the Federal Information Security Management Act of 2002 (amended by Pub.
 L. No. 113-283 and codified at 44 U.S.C. §§ 3551–58).
 Title IV contains an authorization of appropriations and effective dates.
 Title V contains a series of sections devoted to Confidential Information Protection and Statistical Efficiency.